OpsHubProduct/OIM-Documentation/docs/connectors/jirazephyrscale.md

 * Polling for all entity types requires a full scan of all records; therefore, choose the polling frequency judiciously.
 Refer [Best Practices for Polling Frequency](../integrate/best-practises.md#polling-frequency-scheduling)
 * Shared Step is not supported.
 * The following limitations exist in <code class="expression">space.vars.SITENAME</code> due to API restrictions:
+  * Attachment write support is not available due to API limitation.
   * Delete and Archive functionality is not supported.
   * For Test Execution,
     * Criteria and target lookup are not supported.
     * The **Release Version** and **Environment** fields cannot be modified.
   * For Test Environment,
     * Criteria and target lookup are not supported.
     * Updates to the **Description** field will not work and will return the error _An environment with this name already exists._
   * For Test Cycle,
     * The **Iteration** field is not synchronized.
       * **Reason:** Zephyr API does not provide or handle any information related to this field.

 # Appendix